 Likewise, by virtue of the signing of the Multilateral Working Agreement for the development of a statistics partnership between the INE and the Central Statistics Offices of the Autonomous Communities (OCECA), sixteen OCECA receive information under embargo, relating to both their territory (at Autonomous Community level) and the national total (on a national scale), for the purpose of compiling and publishing, in parallel to the INE, press releases relating to their respective territorial scopes.
 As with the INE, the OCECA are governed by the Laws and regulations that guarantee statistical confidentiality.

 The release policy doesn't determine the time at which data are disseminated.
-The dissemination policy is available in the following link.
+The dissemination policy is available for consultation.

 The same release policy is applied to national releases and to transmissions to Eurostat.